-Unlike other areas of the Pacific Northwest, the Okanagan is technically a desert.
+Unlike other areas of the Pacific Northwest, parts of the Okanagan are semi-arid (aka, pretty desert-like).
 In the summer, waterfalls are a welcome respite from the sweltering temperatures and the many waterfalls at Mill Creek Regional Park are no exception.
 Pair the waterfalls with shade from the trees and Mill Creek is a fun afternoon adventure no matter the time of year.

 |Difficulty||Easy to moderate|

 Mill Creek Regional Park is a 15.3-hectare park in the Ellison district of Kelowna, just east of the Kelowna International Airport.
 The creek begins at Postill Lake near the airport, flows through the regional park, and snakes through Kelowna before emptying into Okanagan Lake.

 Mill Creek Regional Park is very accessible and located in the northeast region of Kelowna on Spencer Road, just behind the airport.
 The fair-sized parking lot is open during daylight hours and well maintained in the spring, summer, and fall; in the winter, the parking lot is closed, but it’s still possible to explore the winter wonderland.